-$$H_2S + Br_2 \rightarrow 2HBr + S$$
+$$\rm H_2S + Br_2 \rightarrow 2HBr + S$$

-- 12. Name two methods which are used for prevention of corrosion.
+- 14. Name two methods which are used for prevention of corrosion.
 What are the conditions necessary for corrosion? - Ans.
 The methods which can be used for prevention of corrosion include surface coating with oil, paint or grease and galvanisation.
-The conditions necessary for corrosion are - Pressure of oxygen or air - Pressure of moisture or water vapour

-- 13. Solutions of lead nitrate and potassium iodide are mixed in a test tube. - (a) Write a balanced chemical equation for the reaction involved. - (b) Name the precipitate formed in the reaction. - (c) What is the colour of precipitate? - Ans. (a) $Pb(NO_3)2(aq) + 2KI(aq) \rightarrow PbI_2(s) + 2KNO_3(aq)$ Lead(II) Potassium Lead(II) Potassium iodide iodide (yellow ppt) - (b) Lead iodide - (c) Yellow - 14.
-When a metal X is added to salt of metal Y, following reaction takes place:
+The conditions necessary for corrosion are - Pressure of oxygen or air - Pressure of moisture or water vapour - 15.
+Solutions of lead nitrate and potassium iodide are mixed in a test tube. - (a) Write a balanced chemical equation for the reaction involved. - (b) Name the precipitate formed in the reaction. - (c) What is the colour of precipitate? - Ans. (a) $Pb(NO_3)2(aq) + 2KI(aq) \rightarrow PbI_2(s) + 2KNO_3(aq)$ Lead(II) Potassium Lead(II) Potassium nitrate iodide iodide nitrate (yellow ppt)

+- (b) Lead iodide

+- (c) Yellow

+- 16. When a metal X is added to salt of metal Y, following reaction takes place: